1957 Cork Intermediate Hurling Championship

 The 1957 Cork Intermediate Hurling Championship was the 48th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
+The draw for the first round fixtures took place on 20 January 1957.

 Glen Rovers entered the championship as the defending champions.

 The final was played on 20 October 1957 at the Athletic Grounds in Cork, between Glen Rovers and St Finbarr's, in what was their first ever meeting in the final.
 Glen Rovers won the match by 6–08 to 2–06 to claim their fourth championship title overall and a second title in succession.